dfwood/js-mq/README.md

 ## Methods
 * `mq.from()` - Returns true if screen size is greater than or equal to specified pixel value/breakpoint.
 * `mq.until()` - Returns true if screen size is less than specified pixel value/breakpoint.
 * `mq.on()` - Takes 2 arguments, Returns true if screen size is greater than or equal to first argument value/breakpoint AND screen size is less than second argument value/breakpoint.

+## Changelog
+### 1.1.0
+* Refactored code to improve browser support (namely IE11).